Q: How long have you been tattooing?

 Q: What style of tattooing do you most like to do?

-A: Most of what I do is soft black and grey and black and grey definitely is my favourite thing to do, but I do like to use some colour when the design calls for it.
+A: Most of what I do is soft black and grey and it’s definitely is my favourite thing to do, but I do like to use some colour when the design calls for it.
 If I do use colour, I tend to gravitate towards the more warm, earthy sort of colours, but again, it all depends on whats best for the tattoo.

 Q: Do you prefer to do bigger tattoos or smaller tattoos?